appclacks/mirabelle/site/mirabelle/content/production/_index.md

 ### Async queues

-For each async queues, you have these metrics (the `executor` label is the async quee name):
+For each async queues, you have these metrics (the `executor` label is the async queue name):

 - `executor_queue_remaining_capacity`: The remaining capacity of the executor queue, example `executor_queue_remaining_capacity{executor="thread-pool",} 10000.0`.
 - `executor_queue_tasks`: the accepted and completed tasks in the executor, for example `executor_queue_tasks{executor="thread-pool",state="accepted",}` or `executor_queue_tasks{executor="thread-pool",state="completed",}`